Fire and rescue services

 Get medical advice if you have a fever, muscle pain, a rash or a severe headache.

-Cases of Middle East respiratory syndrome coronavirus (MERS-CoV) are reported in Oman.
+Cases of Middle East respiratory syndrome coronavirus (MERS-CoV) have been reported in Oman.

 Avoid contact with camels.
 Don’t consume raw camel milk, undercooked camel meat, or anything contaminated with camel secretions.